jianxu42/log-http-headers-example/README.md

 # log-http-headers-example

 ## Description
-This is a simple example of how to log HTTP headers.
+This is a simple example of how to log HTTP headers with On-Premises Data Gateway & OpenResty | HTTP Custom Proxy(by Rust)
 ***

 ### Related documentations